-The difference between these two policy perspectives can be illustrated with the help of an income possibilities frontier, shown in Figure 1.
-This income possibilities frontier $(P_m W_m)$ is simply a production possibilities frontier where the two outputs are composite goods that augment the employer's or employees' income shares, respectively.
-Under zero information costs the employer pays employees W_1 and expects as residual claimant to receive P_1 .
-In other words, the employers hopes to be at A on the efficiency frontier.
-However, because of positive information costs, the employer actually receives only P_2 .
+This income possibilities frontier (P_mW_m) is simply a production possibilities frontier where the two outputs are composite goods which augment the employer's or employees' income shares respectively.
+Under zero information costs, the employer pays employees W_1 and expects as residual claimant to receive P_1 .
+In other words, the employer hopes to be at A on the efficiency frontier.
+But because of positive information costs, the employer actually receives only P_2 .
 In other words, information costs keep the organization inside the efficient frontier at C. The employer may regard AC as illegitimate resource diversion and try to reduce or eliminate it.
-However, if the organization is at C, no resources have been captured by employees although resource diversion is potentially positive (assuming ideal property rights with zero information costs).
+However, if the organization is at C, no resources have been captured by employees although resource diversion is positive (assuming ideal property rights with zero information costs).
 In reality, point C would only exist if restrictive accountability rules imposed by the employer make it impossible for employees to achieve more efficient resource utilization.
-Without such rules, employees may capture up to W_2 by achieving efficient resource utilization at B. In other words, if the employer is resigned to accepting P_2 , employees become effective residual claimants of the competitively capturable resources to itself by working with employees to reduce information costs.
+In the absence of such rules, employees may capture up to W_2 by achieving efficient resource utilization at B. In other words, if the employer is resigned to accepting P_2 , employees become effective residual claimants of the competitively capturable resources.
+But an enlightened management can also redirect part of the competitively capturable resources to itself by working with employees to reduce information costs (see section 6).
 For example, point D is collectively and distributively better than C for both the employer and employees.